Stephen Blucke: Early and personal life

-Stephen Blucke, born about 1752, was a literate mulatto, the son of a black mother and a white father, from Barbados.
-After he came to the colonies, he made his way to New Jersey, where he became acquainted with Stephen Skinner, who later became a prominent citizen of Port Rosey.
+Stephen Blucke, born about 1752, was a literate mulatto, the son of a black mother and a white father from Barbados.
+After he came to the colonies he made his way to New Jersey, where he became acquainted with Stephen Skinner, later a prominent citizen of Port Roseway.
 Blucke fought with the British against the rebelling colonists.

 He married Margaret, born about 1743, a black woman who had been born free in the household of Mrs. Coventry in New York.
 She also purchased her own freedom when she was 14 years of age.
 Most of her family were free and financially comfortable.
 Margaret purchased Isabel Gibbons from Mrs. Coventry's daughter to free her and she became Stephen and Margaret's adopted daughter.
 Isabel was born about 1763.
-Living in the Birchtown, Nova Scotia household in 1784 were Stephen, Margaret, Isabelle, Richard Wilkinson, and William Monday.
+Living in the Birchtown, Nova Scotia household in 1784 were Stephen, Margaret, Isabel, Richard Wilkinson, and William Monday.
 There were nine other households in Blucke's Company.
 Richard Wilkinson what Blucke's servant who may have traveled with them from New York.
 Blucke's mother came to live with him in Birchtown by 1789.

 While in Birchtown, Nova Scotia, Blucke became involved with Isabel.
 Margaret left her husband around 1788 and moved to New York.
-Margaret wrote to Rev. Mr. John Marrant, a freed slave who was often in Birchtown, from New York asking for information about Isabella, who she called a "poor unhappy girl" and asked whether Isabella could be removed from Blucke's household, optimally to Boston.
+Margaret wrote to Rev. Mr. John Marrant, a freed slave who was often in Birchtown, from New York asking for information about Isabel, who she called a "poor unhappy girl" and asked whether Isabel could be removed from Blucke's household, optimally to Boston.
 She had previously written to Blucke to let her leave him, without a favorable response.
 In 1788, Blucke had also become unpopular because it was believed that he misappropriated funds.
-Stephen and Isabella had a daughter, Frances by April 21, 1796, when Frances was baptized at the Anglican Church and Isabella took Blucke's surname.
+Stephen and Isabel had a daughter, Frances by April 21, 1796, when Frances was baptized at the Anglican Church and Isabel took Blucke's surname.